okcashpro/okcash/packages/client-slack/README.md

 3. Review the permissions and click "Allow"

 ### Step 5: Verify Installation
-1. Start your Eliza server
+1. Start your OKai server
 2. Check the logs for successful connection
 3. Test the bot:
    - In Slack, invite the bot to a channel: `/invite @eve`